 A Wearable Story: Testing the human experience

 Gerie starts the talk by talking about her experiences while running the Boston Marathon.
-After completing the gruelling race it was found that her time had not been logged correctly because the chip she was wearing was defective.
-I can only imagine how frustrating this must be for someone who has just run 26 miles.
+After completing the gruelling race it was found that her time had not been logged correctly.
+The chip she was wearing was defective.
+It is easy to imagine how frustrating this must be for someone who has just run 26 miles.

 Gerie uses this story to explain what a wearable is and the importance of ensuring that the user gains some value from a wearable technology.
 In this example, it is clear that no value was gained from the wearable chip used in the Boston Marathon.

 Wearables require some kind of human interaction for value to be achieved.
 Gerie demonstrates how to set up persona’s that can be used for testing a wearable device.
-These personas will contain details about the life, goals and expectations of someone who is likely to use the device and allows us to understand what their expectations are.
-From this, user value stories are created that contain ways in which a human will gain value from the product.
+These personas will contain details about the life, goals and expectations of someone who is likely to use the device providing an understanding of their expectations.
+This information is used to create user value stories.

 The best outcome of a user story is one where someone gets value.
 The worst outcome is where no value is achieved at all.